nealmcb/ColoradoRLA/docker/README.markdown

 `docker-compose.yml` file located in the RLA project root.
 This system will primarily be used for development and a demo/staging environment.

-If you want to run the system in an environment that is as close to the Colorado production environment as possible, please see the `vagrant` directory under the project root, where you can bring up a CentOS virtual machine configured for use.

 ## Requirements

 - `make` if you want to use the Makefile targets